domingo1021/Bunny-code/README.md

 ## Background and Why Bunny Code

 Being a software engineer, we learn continuously to enrich ourselves.
-However, there are no integrated resources where we could learn from other people's `coding process` and edit our own project at the same time.
-Or even `battle with each other`.
+However, there are no integrated resources where we could learn from other people's `coding processes` and edit our own project at the same time.
+Not to mention `battle with each other`.

 Bunny Code was borned to cope with the problem.
 Bunny Code is dedicated to help users learn by replaying coding processes as if video clips and practice by launching live battles.
-With Bunny Code, users can `edit codes`, `run codes`, `control versions`, `replaying codes`, `launches battle` whenever they want !
+With Bunny Code, users can `edit codes`, `run codes`, `control versions`, `replay codes`, `launch battles` whenever they want !

 ## Links